 On occasions, it is necessary to seek specialist help and advice from outside the school to enhance the quality of education we provide.
-The permission of parents is usually sought before contact is made with any support services or voluntary agency.
+The permission of parents is usually sought before contact is made with any support servicesor voluntary agency.
 We have clear procedures for contact with the local support services.
-Such contacts are always made through the Head or SENDCO and discussions will involve parents whenever possible.
+Such Belton C of E Primary School - SEND Policy - 2024-2025 contacts are always made through the Head or SENDCo and discussions will involve parents whenever possible.